XAITK/xaitk-saliency/docs/introduction.rst

 """"

-* A white box XAI can choose to **leverage its tight coupling to the model** to maximize the information available, at the sacrifice of generalization to other AI models.
+* A white box XAI can choose to **leverage its tight coupling to the AI model** to maximize the information available, at the sacrifice of generalization to other AI models.

-* A white box XAI **accesses the actual AI computation which generated the output**.
+* A white box XAI **accesses the actual AI model's computation which generated the output**.
 The explanation is derived directly from what the AI model computed about the input, in contrast to black box XAIs which can only indirectly compare the output to output from slightly different inputs.

+* A white box XAI is usually more computationally efficient, since it typically only requires a single forward / backward pass through the AI model.
+In Figure 5, the white box approach on the left interacts with the AI during its single processing run to produce the output;
+  in comparison, black box methods (such as in Figure 5 on the right) typically run the AI network multiple times.

 Cons
 """"